FazeCT/fazect.github.io/sekaictf2023-sfc/index.md

 0.010638297535479069
 ```

-The second constant is loaded into `xmm0` using the same instruction: `vmovss  xmm0, cs:constant2; float`.
+The second constant is loaded into `xmm0` using this instruction: `vmovss  xmm0, cs:constant2; float`.
 We will use the same approach to get the floating point value.

 ```py
 >>> struct.unpack("<f", int.to_bytes(0x42BC0000, 4, 'little'))[0]